agerasev/rust-wasm-env/README.md

 ```

 Now open your browser [http://localhost:8000/wasm/html](http://localhost:8000/wasm/html) and open browser console.
-You will see `Hello World!` message in it.
+You will see `Hello World!` message.

 ## License